Jamie Foxx Health News: Actor opens up about medical emergency and health in 2023 - ExBulletin

 Jamie Foxx is speaking out for the first time since being hospitalized in April with an undisclosed medical condition.

-The award-winning actor and musician posted an Instagram video update for fans on Friday night.
+The award-winning actor and musician posted an Instagram video update for fans on Friday night, CNN reported.

 In the video, Foxx explains that there has been a lot of speculation about what led to his hospitalization although he hasn’t revealed the details of what happened.